dspuliaiev/Single-page-application-Contacts/README.md

-# SPA-Contacts
+# SPA-Comments

 ### Description
-SPA-Contacts is a full-featured single page application (SPA) designed to provide real-time dynamic user interaction.
+SPA-Comments is a full-featured single page application (SPA) designed to provide real-time dynamic user interaction.
 This project demonstrates the integration of a modern SPA frontend with a powerful Django backend.

 ## Technologies